DENGYONGZHEN/devops-space/DOP-C02 only self-learning.md

 Which actions should a DevOps engineer take to resolve this delay?
 (Choose two.)

-- 🔑A. Check the ApproximateAgeOfOldestMessage metric for the SQS queue.
+- ##### 🔑A. Check the ApproximateAgeOfOldestMessage metric for the SQS queue.
 Increase the Lambda function concurrency limit.

-- 🔑B. Check the ApproximateAgeOfOldestMessage metnc for the SQS queue Configure a redrive policy on the SQS queue.
+- 🔑B. Check the ApproximateAgeOfOldestMessage metric for the SQS queue Configure a redrive policy on the SQS queue.

 - 🔑C. Check the NumberOfMessagesSent metric for the SQS queue.
 Increase the SQS queue visibility timeout.

-- 🔑D. Check the WriteThrottleEvents metric for the DynamoDB table.
+- ##### 🔑D. Check the WriteThrottleEvents metric for the DynamoDB table.
 Increase the maximum write capacity units (WCUs) for the table's scaling policy.

 - 🔑E. Check the Throttles metric for the Lambda function.
 Increase the Lambda function timeout.